FrancisBanville/ms_interpreting_probabilities/README.md

 which, in contrast with local networks, is not conditioned on any spatial, temporal, co-occurrence or environmental variables (@Tbl:prob).
 Regional traits may differ from local traits $T_{i,k}$ and $T_{j,k}$, which may vary spatially and temporally due to phenotypic plasticity [@Berg2010Traita].
+The taxonomic level at which interactions are evaluated influences the distribution of regional and local traits.
+However, as explained in Box 4, there is no fundamental difference in the taxonomic scaling of regional and local interactions (i.e., how interaction probabilities change with taxonomic level), unlike their spatial and temporal scaling.

 The biological feasibility of interactions expresses our degree of belief that there exists at least one combination of phenotypes that could support an interaction if they were to encounter each other, assuming they had infinite time to interact.
 Evaluating this probability is conducted without incorporating the environmental conditions under which they encounter each other into the model, as the complement of the probability $P(F_{i \rightarrow j} | T_i, T_j)$ of forbidden interactions based uniquely on biological traits (i.e., the probability that their traits do not support an interaction):

 $$P(M_{i \rightarrow j} | T_i, T_j) = 1 - P(F_{i \rightarrow j} | T_i, T_j).$$
 {#eq:forbidden}